addibble/xmas_lights/README.txt

 $ luac.cross -f -o lfs.img *.lua

 3. NodeMCU
-First build a NodeMCU firmware with these modules: color_utils file gpio mdns net node tmr uart wifi ws2812 ws2812_effects and max lfs size (128kb)
+First build a NodeMCU firmware with these modules: color_utils file gpio mdns net node tmr uart wifi ws2812 and max lfs size (128kb)
-(I used a web builder
+(I used a web firmware builder at https://nodemcu-build.com)
- which you will need later for the lua compiler to build the LFS image)

 Flash the firmware and connect to the NodeMCU using Esplorer Create a init.lua file on the mcu to init wifi and mdns, and